rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender sets all `count` and `chance` values that are < 1 to 1 instead.

 * Bartender enforces the `count` values for "Chasers" for each active pursuit separately.
 For "Roadblocks" / "Events", Bartender enforces `count` values for each roadblock / event.
-"Patrols" lack `count` values because they technically don't belong to anything trackable.
+"Patrols" have their `count` values enforced globally instead, as they lack a pursuit.

 * Once they join a given pursuit, "Events" and "Patrols" spawns also count as "Chasers" as far as membership (i.e. fleeing decisions) and the `count` values of "Chasers" are concerned.